Rana-Ibrahim4/ESP32-code/README.md

 As mentioned earlier, it is important to implement good security practices such as using HTTPS, API keys, and input validation to ensure the security of the connection.

+### ESP32 Send Temperature and Humidity data to localhost XAMPP
 ##### code php
 ex Git :
 ```